PerfectFit-project/rasa_planning_agent/README.md

    - When setting up the connection, use "db" for "Database", "root" for "Username", and the password specified in docker-compose.yml.
 Keep "Port" to 3306.
 The "Server Host" is the IP address of your instance.
       - You might have to set "allowPublicKeyRetrieval" to "true" in "Driver properties."
    - To delete the database content, just delete the folder "data_mysql" on your Google Compute Engine instance.
+   - Make sure to use a secure password.
+This needs to be set in both docker-compose.yml and actions/definitions.py.
+For example, see [this post](https://www.akamai.com/blog/security/btc-strikes-back-now-attacking-mysql-databases).

 Some errors I got during the setup: